Louis-GRANGE/PluginUE-Files-Converter-Text-To-Speech/README.md

 This plugin is use to Convert lot of types of file with free API : **[API2Convert](https://www.api2convert.com/)** (like MP3 to WAV) & also use to Speech to Text with free API : **[Voice RSS](https://www.voicerss.org/)** directly in your project in the WidgetEditor of Unreal Engine.

-Add the plugin in your project, you have to:
+To add the plugin in your project, you have to:
  1. [Download the plugin through the Marketplace](https://www.unrealengine.com/marketplace/product/runtime-files-downloader).
 2. Manual installation.
 Select and download [the release](https://github.com/Louis-GRANGE/PluginUE-Files-Converter-Text-To-Speech/releases) for the required engine version, extract the archive into your plugins project folder to get the following path:  **"[ProjectName]/Plugins/"**.